 A little more about me

-Ever since I first became interested in nutrition, exercise and health many years ago, I’ve felt the need to figure out what it takes to build a healthy and fit body.
-In the beginning of this journey, my beliefs and practises were shaped by conventional wisdom, official dietary guidelines, and health and fitness sites.
-I quickly learned the established facts: Everyone should eat several servings of cereal grains each day, exercise is great for weight loss, bacteria are bad, chronic disease is a “normal” part of human life, and so forth.
+Ever since I first started getting interested in nutrition, exercise, and health many years ago, I’ve felt a need to figure out what it takes to build a healthy and fit body.
+At the beginning of this journey, my beliefs and practises were shaped by conventional wisdom, official dietary guidelines, and fitness/bodybuilding sites.

 Fueled by a desire to “crack the code”, I began reading about physiology, biology, nutrition, and exercise.
-However, two major problems presented themselves: 1) I, like so many else, had never learned that it’s impossible to understand how to eat healthy, train correctly, and otherwise design a healthy lifestyle without looking back at the millions of years of evolution that shaped the human genome (This is also the thing I eventually learned is the biggest issue in medicine, nutrition, and fitness).
-2) There is so much information out there, and with no framework and limited knowledge about the human body, it was very difficult to distinguish the good stuff from the bad.
+At first, this was a very strenuous and time-consuming endeavor, due to the fact that I, like so many others, had never learned that it’s impossible to understand how to eat healthy, train correctly, and otherwise design a healthy lifestyle without looking back at the millions of years of evolution that shaped the human genome.
+There is so much information out there, and with no framework and limited knowledge about the human body, it was very difficult to distinguish the good stuff from the bad.

-The next couple of years I tried numerous diets, exercise regimes, drugs, supplements, etc., but nothing really seemed to give me a feeling of good health and well-being.
+Over the next several years I experienced a variety of health problems.
+In an attempt to eradicate these problems, I tried numerous diets, exercise regimes, drugs, supplements, etc., but nothing really seemed to give me a feeling of good health and well-being.
 However, all of the reading and self-experimentation slowly started to yield fruits, and I began to put together the pieces.

 One of the major things I learned is that nothing in biology, medicine, or nutrition makes sense except in the light of evolution.
-The most powerful idea in all of biology is Darwin’s evolution via natural selection, and principles of Darwinian Medcine and evolutionary biology are something we can apply to all facets of health and fitness.
+The most powerful idea in all of biology is Darwin’s theory of evolution via natural selection.
+I came to learn that principles of Darwinian medicine and evolutionary biology can – and should – be applied to all facets of health and fitness.

 I also started to dig deeper into human genetics and learned that 99% of the genetic material associated with the human body has been neglected.
-Medicine has largely focused on the human part of our body, while neglecting the microbial part.
-This is concerning, because over the last decade, it has become clear that we are actually more microbe than man and that this microbiome has a significant impact on both our physical and mental health.
-Since most of our cells are microbial, it makes little sense to only focus on the human part of our body; we should rather look at the human body as a superorganism.
+Medicine has largely focused on the eukaryotic part of the human superorganism, while neglecting the microbial one.
+This is concerning, because over the last decade, it has become clear that we are actually more microbe than man and that microbes have a significant impact on both our physical and mental health.

-I’ve slowly started to open my eyes and begun to see the epidemic of poor health in the world around me.
-What I learned early on is that conventional wisdom is often wrong or incorrect, official dietary guidelines make a lot of people sick, doctors usually treat symptoms, not disease, and evolutionary theory is rarely considered in the context of health and disease.
+I’ve opened my eyes.
+What I see is that there is an epidemic of poor health in our world.
+I’ve come to find that conventional wisdom is often wrong or incorrect, official dietary guidelines make a lot of people sick, doctors usually treat symptoms, not disease, and evolutionary theory is rarely considered in the context of health and disease.
 Without a basic framework for understanding health and medicine, all we have are guidelines, treatments, and beliefs spread all over the place.
 The system is broken!
+(Was it ever unbroken?)